A Sufficient Statistic for Influence in Structured Multiagent Environments: Introduction

-IBA does not only give a new perspective on best-response computations themselves, but also forms the basis of \emph{influence search }\cite{Becker03AAMAS,Witwicki10ICAPS,Witwicki12AAMAS,Bazinin18GCAI}, which can provide significant speedup for multiagent planning by searching the space of \emph{joint influences}, which can be much smaller than the space of joint policies.
-It also can serve as the basis of providing guarantees on the quality of heuristic solutions, by considering \emph{optimistic }influences \cite{Oliehoek15IJCAI}, and form an inspiration for neural network architectures in deep reinforcement learning, that compute approximate versions of influence that can improve learning, both in terms of speed as performance prove a stronger \cite{Suau19ALA}.
+IBA does not only give a new perspective on best-response computations themselves, but this new perspective also has broader implications.
+For instance, it forms the basis of \emph{influence search }\citep{Becker03AAMAS,Witwicki10ICAPS,Witwicki12AAMAS,Bazinin18GCAI}, which can provide significant speedup for multiagent planning by searching the space of \emph{joint influences} rather than the potentially much bigger space of joint policies.
+It also can underpin guarantees on the quality of heuristic solutions, by considering \emph{optimistic }influences \citep{Oliehoek15IJCAI}, or approximate influences~\citep{Congeduti20arxiv}\textbf{. }While in this article, we assume that the model (which can be seen as a specific type of dynamic Bayesian network) is known in advance, future work could consider learning such representations.
+Moreover, IBA can serve as inspiration, in the context of deep reinforcement learning, for neural network architectures that compute approximate versions of influence, which can improve learning, both in terms of speed as well as performance \citep{Suau19ALA}.